Yalemzerf Yehualaw

 Yalemzerf Yehualaw Densa (born 3 August 1999) is an Ethiopian long-distance runner.
 She won the 2022 London Marathon.
 Yehualaw is the current world record holder in the 10 kilometres road race, sits second on the world all-time list at the half marathon and tenth on the respective world all-time list for the marathon.

-Yehualaw recorded the fastest ever women's marathon debut at the time at the 2022 Hamburg Marathon.
+Yehualaw recorded the then-fastest ever women's marathon debut at the time at the 2022 Hamburg Marathon.

 Early life and background

 Yalemzerf Yehualaw was born the eldest of six siblings in Finote Selam in the West Gojjam area of the Amhara Region.
 Her name means in Amharic 'edge of the world'.

 She was winning track races at school from the age of 12 and later also youth track titles in her highly-competitive region.
 With wins on the track, road and cross country, she was invited to join the Ethiopian Youth Sport Academy in Addis Ababa where she currently lives, and then, after four years in 2017, to join the NN Running Team coached by Tessema Abshero.